 Just as the Golden Ratio is versatile and appears anywhere you stare long enough to recognize it, Liberace grabbed your attention before you could look away.
 However, he was versatile thanks to his many talents that extended beyond the lightning from his fingertips.
 Lee was a well-known cook; poet and pretty much beat every other entertainer senseless in Vegas when the lights went up.
 His visual assault to the senses tested the 1:1.61 ratio to the limit.
 To steal the words of Liberace, too much of a good thing is wonderful.
 This brings us back to design.
 The next time you are in the grocery store stuck in line behind that little old lady who insists on paying for her purchase with coins, look around you.
 Not for an escape, but take a look at the product brand logos that surround you.
 If you look hard enough you’ll start to see the 1:1.61 Fibonnaci’s sequence.

 Okay, we get it.
 You don’t really see the connection between math and groceries.
 So, here it is.
 The logos you see around you were designed by a graphic artist.
 That graphic artist probably went to design school.
-One of the first things that graphic artist would have learned, aside from how to draw without a pencil, would be the Golden Ratio.
+One of the first things that graphic artist would have learned, aside from how to draw without a pencil, would be the Golden Ratio, a natural mathematical explanation of beautiful art.

 Now, the logos around you in the check out stand are not all going to jump out at you.
 Some will be invisible because they lack certain design elements.
 However, the ones that you can’t ignore – the ones that are as flashy as Liberace was at the peak of his career – will most likely be the ones that were designed following the Golden Ratio.